gitsome/webgl_presentation/README.md

-# Presentation on Buttery Web User Interfaces
+# Presentation on WebGL, Applications, Optimizations

+You can download the zip and open index.html in Chrome/Firefox